 I teed off around 7:15 and never really warmed up.
 The wind was howling and it, combined with the challenge of the course and my poor play, took a lot out of me.
 The course is built for windy conditions there in Lubbock.
 The city is in the “high plains” of the Texas Panhandle (3000+ feet above sea level, which most people don’t realize) and gets some unpredictable Midwest weather systems.

-The course is a true links style layout that was designed by Tom Doak.
+The course is a modern links style layout that was designed by Tom Doak.
 I’ve played a couple of his courses previously (Old Macdonald and Pacific Dunes in Bandon, OR) so I knew this course would have some bite.
 It was definitely in the same links style.
 All in all, though, it wasn’t quite as tough as either of those courses, but it was still plenty challenging.
 Links golf always takes some getting used to, especially after perfect weather on a lush mountain course like I had yesterday at Paa-Ko Ridge.

 The fairways were firm and fast with lots of undulations and hidden trouble spots.
 The rough was also cut tight, so the ball would run right through in a lot of places.
 At The Rawls, you can expect a ton of extra roll.
 Normally, my drives top out around 240 yards these days, but I hit one here that went 330.
 And it wasn’t a fairway with a ton of downslope either.
 The ball just hit hard and ran a mile.
 That was one of my few highlights today as I played horribly for the most part.

 Unfortunately, The Rawls is not in peak season conditions yet.
 Definitely doesn’t look like their website.
-The guy in the pro shop told me that it’s usually early summer when the native grasses come in thicker and create a more pleasant visual feel on the fairway.
+The guy in the pro shop told me that it’s usually early summer when the native grasses come in thicker and create a more pleasant visual feel along the fairways.
 However, they do make it more challenging because you do not want to hit your ball in the thick stuff.
 I was in some of the tall grasses today and that was punishment enough.
 Can’t imagine playing out of when they are full, deep and thick!

 Overall I enjoyed my experience at The Rawls Course.
-Very much a change of pace from what I’ve played on this trip so far, but a worthy addition to the list.
+It was very much a change of pace from what I’ve played on this trip so far, but a worthy addition to the list.
 It was also a great deal compared to everywhere else I’ve played so far.
 I was expecting to pay $50-60 this morning, but he charged me a “special” rate of only $36 (with cart included–it would be a great course to walk, though).
 Also he gave me a free bag tag to add to my collection for simply filling out a survey for Troon, the golf management company that runs this facility.

 Some pictures from The Rawls Course at Texas Tech (5/7/12):